Executive summary

 The distinction is whether the layer strengthens or weakens the controls SAP's APIs already enforce.
 A bypass disables limits, masks identity, or removes the audit trail.
 A sanctioned pathway does the opposite.
 AegisAI:

-4. Calls only documented BAPIs.
-BAPI_USER_GET_DETAIL, SUSR_GET_PROFILE_AUTH_OBJECTS, plus customer Z-RFCs through an explicit extension point.
+- Calls only documented interfaces under the user's identity.
+Trusted RFC user assumption, SAML Bearer exchange, OData with end-user bearer tokens, plus customer Z-RFCs through an explicit extension point.
 No undocumented, internal, or reserved-namespace endpoints (§3.4 / §3.8).

 If a hostile reviewer asks "is this an intermediary gateway?", the honest answer is yes — and the immediate follow-up is "and here are the six places it tightens, not loosens, the controls the policy is concerned with."
 Section 3 reads as a prohibition on circumvention by gateway, not on enforcement by gateway.